MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### FindString

-Searches a report for a specific set of text and highlights the text.
+Search a report for a specific set of text and highlights the text.

 > [!IMPORTANT]
->  *rc:FindString* doesn't work unless you include *rc:Toolbar*=**false** to the URL access string.
+>  `rc:FindString` doesn't work unless you include `rc:Toolbar=false` to the URL access string.

 For example, in native mode: